RaspberryPiFoundation/scratch-curriculum/en-GB/paint-box/index.md

 # Step 3: Making mistakes { .activity .new-page }

-Sometimes mistakes happen, so let's add a 'clear' button and an eraser to our project!
+Sometimes mistakes happen, so let's add a 'clear' button and an eraser to your project!

 ## Activity Checklist { .check }